The Battle of Brains: Production

 Typical of the NFB's Second World War documentary short films in the Canada Carries On series, The Battle of Brains was made in cooperation with the Director of Public Information, Herbert Lash.
 The film was created as a morale boosting propaganda film.
 The Battle of Brains was a compilation documentary that relied heavily on newsreel material including "enemy" footage, in order to provide the background to the dialogue.
 Additional on location photography at Canadian aircraft and munitions factories came from Stuart Legg.

 The deep baritone voice of stage actor Lorne Greene was featured in the narration of The Battle of Brains.
-Greene, known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
+Greene was known for his work on both radio broadcasts as a news announcer at CBC as well as narrating many of the Canada Carries On series.
 His sonorous recitation led to his nickname, "The Voice of Canada", and to some observers, the "voice-of-God".
 When reading grim battle statistics or narrating a particularly serious topic, he was known as "The Voice of Doom".